mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 “Wow, green flag!”
 He and I laughed.

 When I dropped him off, we gave each other a hug.
-I really wanted to kiss him, and I could tell he wanted to kiss me.
+I really wanted to kiss him, and I could tell he wanted to kiss me too.
 We stared into each other's eyes.
 And then we kissed.
 And we kissed again.
 And again.
 And again.
 And again.

 It was an understatement to say that making out with Jonah was nice.
 Mm!

 “You’re really cute,” I said.
 “Like, you’re really, really cute.”

-He giggled as he blushed.
+He giggled and blushed.
 “No, you,” he said.
 “You're cute in your pictures, but in person, you're really handsome.
 And just from the first time we met, I could tell from your vibes that you're really nice, which is something I want in someone.”

 “I'm surprised by how much we have in common with our personalities and the way we interact with people.”

 After some time, he got out of the car.
-I couldn’t wait for Wednesday, which was when we planned on watching Your Name.
+I couldn’t wait for Wednesday, which was when we planned on watching "Your Name."

 Wednesday rolled around, and I asked if he was still available to watch the movie.
 Initially, he said yes, but then he realized he had a meeting during that time.
 He asked if we could reschedule for another day.
 I suggested Friday, to which he responded on that day that he had something for work that weekend.

 One thing that I did find a bit odd was feeling like there was a lack of communication when we weren’t in person.
 He texted maybe once or twice a day, sometimes not even for a whole day.
-I understood that things could get busy, but when he said he was busy, he didn’t suggest an alternative.
+I understood that life could get busy, but when he said he was busy, he didn’t suggest an alternative.
 I asked what his Sunday or Monday evening looked like, but he didn’t respond.

 I was ghosted.
 I guess the feeling of a lack of communication was a warning sign, but now I felt like this situation was a red flag.
 I was bummed.
 I liked spending time with him, though in the back of my mind, I was still skeptical if things would actually go further considering that he had gotten out of a relationship not too long ago.
 Maybe he just wanted to make out with me and then end things.
 I hated getting my feelings played like that.
 Piece of horny trash.

-## Section 2
+## Section 4

 February 11, 2024.
 Going to Seattle and Korea over the summer was on my mind for quite a bit.
 I felt like the time between graduation and starting full-time work was the optimal time to vacation.
 I looked at the ticket prices every day to see if they’d get any lower.
 I wanted to see if I could go to Korea with Gyuna, but she wasn’t sure when she’d be going since she didn’t know when her internship would begin.
 At this point, I knew it was about time to buy tickets if I wanted to go somewhere late April or early May.
 I decided to hold off on going to Korea since I didn’t have much experience with traveling, especially going to a foreign country by myself.

 Tao had served his mission in Tacoma, so I thought it would be fun to go to Seattle together.
-Things didn’t work out, so I’d end up going to Seattle by myself if I wanted to go.
+Things didn’t work out with him, so I’d end up going to Seattle by myself if I wanted to go.
 At least I knew people in the area.
 I was still scared about buying plane tickets though, I guess because I was afraid of spending so much money and then regretting it.
 I asked Shari if she could help me out, so I went to her place.
 She gave me some recommendations.

 I also told her about Jonah.
-She warned me to be careful and to take things slow.
+She warned me to be careful and to take things slow emotionally and physically.
 My skepticism supported the idea since he was pretty bad at being responsive.
 He definitely lost some points after dropping off like that.

 Shari and David talked to me about their experiences with dating.
 “Just know that you’re still pretty young,” she said.
 I found it a bit ironic she said that because Shari and David were younger than me when they got married.

 “Considering how very limited people’s views are here, it affects others who are also in a similar situation as you,” David said.
 “I think people outside of BYU have had space to mature.
 Plus, Dallas is a big city.
 I’m sure there are plenty of opportunities to date there.”

 “I think Nozomu needed to get out of BYU and experience the world outside of BYU’s culture,” Shari said.
 “He stayed there all the way to his master’s, and when he moved to New York for his PhD, I think that was when things changed.
 I didn’t think he’d ever get married.”
 I didn’t think he’d ever get married either.
 When he was in New York, he told me that he didn't have much desire to date while at BYU but that he regretted not doing so.
-I wondered if he would've had much success even if he had a desire to date.
+I wondered if he would've had much success even if he had a desire to date at BYU.
 He was an Asian man too.
 “But then he reconnected with Deanna years after they met, and it was a surprise for all of us.
 Who knows, that might happen to you too.”

 “Know that you may be in a spot where you don't receive support,” David said.
 “It sounds like you've received a lot of support and have good friends who value the gospel.
 But know that that may not always be the case.
 Not to say that it's going to happen.
 But we want to support you in the gospel if that's what you desire and makes you happy.
 We also want to support you if you don’t feel support from your ward and you decide to leave.”

 "People say to love and accept others," Shari said, "but in reality, do they?
 If you and your future husband were to attend church, would you receive callings?
 Would you have a chance to become a bishop?
-Would you be able to get sealed in the temple?
 I remember during my first Sunday in this ward, a father bore his testimony about how his daughter was gay and how he saw her for who she was and how much he began to understand more about her.
 The following Sunday, the bishop said that talking about anything LGBTQ was unacceptable.
-After church, we had a linger longer, and there were whispers everywhere.
+After church, we had a potluck, and there were whispers everywhere.
 'I can't believe he said that!'
 'Why would he talk about that?'
 But for me, I thought it was profound how much he had changed with his understanding.
 And that's the kind of member I want to be—someone who is understanding of other people's circumstances."

 After some time, I bought plane tickets!
 David also gave me his Nikon camera, so maybe I’d bring it with me to Seattle.
 I reached out to several members in the different areas I served, and they said they were excited to see me, which made me excited too.
 Planning for a trip like this was a bit daunting, but now it was something I was looking forward to.

 ...

 School and social life kept me pretty busy as usual.
-My institute friends and I still hung out about once a week, and we sometimes did other activities like a Valentine’s Day-themed party.
+My institute friends and I still hung out about once a week along with other activities like a Valentine’s Day-themed party.

 I was part of the statistics club leadership and had hosted an academic tournament for an activity.
 I was also part of the data science club leadership, and we were planning and executing activities, including a data science networking event.

-I did research for the math department as my part-time job, and it was that time of the year where I had to prepare a presentation on my research to some of the faculty, so that kept me busy.
+I did research for the math department as my part-time job, and it was that time of the year when I had to prepare a presentation on my research to some faculty members, so that kept me busy.

 For church, I was occupied accompanying the choir for stake conference, which happened recently as well.

 I was invited to a cybersecurity competition with Deloitte, which was going to be a three-day event happening in Texas the following weekend.

 At the end of last semester, Tao had invited me to be part of a council for the Office of Belonging that involved creating resources for LGBTQ students in terms of spiritual content.
-The council initially met every other week, but then it changed to once a week.
 A lot of the things talked about were outlines and theories as far as what a good foundation looked like in terms of resources before coming up with exercises and activities.
 Everyone in the council had great insights, and it was an honor getting to listen to my peers’ stories and perspectives.

 It was also midterm season, so the workload was starting to pick up.
 I still managed to make time to go on dates with other guys too.
 I know I haven’t talked much about the academic and social aspects of my life, so the above is a snapshot of what it’s been like this school year.

-## Section 3
+## Section 4

 February 18, 2024.
 “Oh, he’s a cutie,” Gyuna said.
 I showed a picture of Jonah to her.
 I guess her view didn't change from a year ago.
 “I’m invested.”